|

 Workshops and Messages On

-“Getting to know Foursquare First Nations” by Frank
+to know Foursquare First Nations” by Frank East,

-Drumming (he is an excellent and Spirit-filled drummer), Rita Lundry led a
+(he is an excellent and Spirit-filled drummer), Rita Lundry led a session on All in

 all, there was something for everyone.
 I especially appreciated the workshop